-- I. Ashkenazi Jewish carrier panel testing (81412) may be considered medically necessary when: - A. The member/enrollee and/or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND - B. The member/enrollee is of Ashkenazi Jewish ancestry, AND - C. The panel includes, at a minimum, screening for carrier status for genetic conditions associated with the following genes, as recommended by the American College of Medical Genetics (ACMG):
+- I. Ashkenazi Jewish carrier panel testing (81412) may be considered medically necessary when:

+- A. The member/enrollee or the member/enrollee's reproductive partner is considering pregnancy or is currently pregnant, AND

+- B. The member/enrollee is of Ashkenazi Jewish ancestry, AND

+- C. The panel includes, at a minimum, screening for carrier status for genetic conditions associated with the following genes, as recommended by the American College of Obstetricians and Gynecologists (ACOG):

 - 1. Tay Sachs disease (HEXA)

 - 2. Canavan disease (ASPA)

 - 3. Cystic fibrosis (CFTR)

 - 4. Familial dysautonomia (ELP1)

 - 5. Bloom syndrome (BLM)

 - 6. Fanconi anemia (FANCC)

 - 7. Niemann-Pick disease type A (SMPD1)

 - 8. Gaucher disease Type 1 (GBA)

 - 9. Mucolipidosis IV (MCOLN1)

-- 10. Glycogen storage disease type I
+- 10. Glycogen storage disease type I (G6PC1)

-- 11. Joubert syndrome
+- 11. Joubert syndrome (TMEM216)

-- 12. Maple syrup urine disease
+- 12. Maple syrup urine disease (BCKDHB)

-- 13. Usher syndrome
+- 13. Usher syndrome types 1F and III (PCDH15 and CLRN1).

-Note: If only one partner is of Ashkenazi Jewish ancestry, then testing of that partner is considered medically necessary.
+NOTE: If only one partner is of Ashkenazi Jewish ancestry, then testing of that partner is considered medically necessary.
 Testing of the other partner is considered medically necessary only if the result of testing of the Ashkenazi Jewish partner is positive.